 A vast range of sizes are available.
 The circular lengths available are 16″ (40 cm), 24″ (60 cm), 32″ (80 cm), 40″ (100 cm), 47″ (120 cm) and 60″ (150 cm).

 Chiaogoo has an extensive range of metal circular and interchangeable needles, read more in my guide here.
+They are favorites among knitters.

 - Smooth join between nylon cables and needle